 The New Yorker has a history as intriguing as her intricate design.
 From her iconic Art Deco style to her ingenious American construction, the “Grand Old Lady” has been striking component of the New York skyline, towering above all others and illuminating it since her 1930 inception.
-Built with a private power plant, an underground tunnel to Penn Station and even an ice-rink, The New Yorker was the most technologically advanced of her day.
+Built with a private power plant, an underground tunnel to Penn Station and even an ice rink, our landmark Manhattan hotel was the most technologically advanced of her day.
 At the height of her popularity she hosted influential politicians, celebrities, and sports figures, and entertained in The Terrace Room with the who’s who of the Big Band era.
 Today she returns to her roots, proving that she was destined for greatness from the very start.

 Construction begins on The New Yorker Hotel.
 Designed by Sugarman and Berger Architects, this 1.2 million-square-foot hotel would be the most state-of-the-art building in the country, as well as one of the largest.

 After just 22 months of construction, The New Yorker opens on January 2, 1930, with 2503 rooms starting at $3.50 a night.
 Towering 43 stories into the sky and 78 feet below the ground, The New Yorker was no small feat, much less one to be completed in under two years.